The Next Star

-The Next Star was a Canadian reality competition television series that was broadcast on YTV.
+The Next Star is a Canadian reality competition television series that was broadcast on YTV.
 It was hosted by Adamo Ruggiero (seasons 1–5) and Carlos Bustamante (season 6–7).
 The series involved a competition to find the most talented singer in Canada who is aged 15 years or younger, with the winner crowned "the next star".
 Winning contestants were Dunnery Bond (season 1), Tianda Flegal (season 2), Diego Gomes (season 3), Melissa "Charlie" Storwick (season 4), Brooklyn Roebuck (season 5), Alicia Moffet (season 6) and Jory Zechner (season 7).

 In addition to host Adamo Ruggiero (2008–2012), the judges for the first 4 seasons (2008–2011) included Suzie McNeil, Steve Cranwell, and Christopher Ward.
 The subsequent judges (2012–2014) were Keshia Chanté, Mark Spicoluk, and Tara Oram.
 Season 5 aired on YTV from July 16 to September 23, 2012.
 The stylists and coaches (2008–2014) were Jasmine Denham-Baird (vocal coach), Michael Riccio (dance and choreography), Peter Papapetrou (clothes and wardrobe), and Dee Daly (hair and makeup stylist).

 As of season 6, Carlos Bustamante (host of YTV's The Zone) replaced the show's former host, Adamo Ruggiero, and web host Mark "Suki" Suknanan was added to the cast.

 On September 22, 2013, YTV announced that The Next Star was getting a spin-off show, entitled The Next Star – Supergroups.
 The first episode premiered March 11, 2014.
 The season one finale premiered April 13, 2014.

 On March 5, 2014, the show's Facebook page confirmed that The Next Star would have a seventh and final season. and premiered on July 14 to September 21, 2014.
 Season 7 has Dan Kanter replacing Keshia Chanté as a judge.